Match Play Rules

 -

-A player may have at most 90 seconds of break time between games and between the warm-up and the start of the match.
-The 90-second break is when players are coached.
+A player may have at most 2 minutes of break time between games.
+The 2-minute break is when players are coached.
 During this time either player may hit the ball.
-Other than these 90-second periods play is continuous.
+Other than these 2-minute periods play is continuous.

 -